32 Ways to Decorate with Pantone's 2017 Color of the Year

-From grassy to lime and forest, we love green in any and every shade.
+From grassy to lime and forest, we love green in any and every shade, so we are hardcore crushing on Greenery, Pantone's 2017 Color of the Year.
 Consider this your complete guide to going green—color-wise, that is!

 Make emerald hues pop by placing them next to antique-finished basins and pottery.
 Also, don't be afraid to get creative with color combos.
 Turns out, emerald and teal make a delightfuly unexpected pair.